djfj75/OpenOS/README.md

 OpenOS is a ComputerCraft OS, that aims to be simple, powerful, and easy to use.

+## News ##

+Currently we are working on a lot of things, so please check the feature list, below the download section.

 ##Downloads#

 To install OpenOS, run our Pastebin installer